n-Burn/MeasureIt/README.md

 # MeasureIt
 MeasureIt is a Blender add-on designed for displaying measures in the viewport, making the process of design objects with exact measures, easier.

-Note: the versions of MeasuireIt hosted here are compatible with Blender versions from 2.74 to 2.79.
+**Note:** the versions of MeasuireIt hosted here are compatible with Blender versions 2.74 to 2.79.